Your year abroad

 If you are studying Russian alongside another language, you will divide your time equally between two countries where your languages are spoken.

-If you study three languages as part of a BA Modern Languages, you will divide the time between two countries where your 'major' languages are spoken.
+If you study three languages, you will divide your time between two countries where your 'major' languages are spoken.
 As Polish and Czech are often taken as a 'minor' component, this may mean you won't spend a semester in Poland or the Czech Republic.
 However, summer scholarships - which pay the cost of attending a three- or four-week course in Poland or the Czech Republic - are available and highly recommended.

 Year abroad assessment